Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Wolfgang Pauli’s Remarkable Review Article

+The historiographical significance is considerable.
+In contrast with the Teubner--Methuen canon, organized around Lorentz, Einstein, and Minkowski, Pauli’s article reintegrated Poincaré into the mathematical genealogy of special relativity.
+This reintegration concerned precisely the points on which Poincaré’s contribution had been most important: the principle of relativity, the group structure of the Lorentz transformations, the invariant formulation of electrodynamics, and the correction of Lorentz’s transformation laws for charge and current.

+Pauli’s article therefore shows that Poincaré’s exclusion from the earlier Lorentz--Einstein--Minkowski canon was not inevitable.
+Within an authoritative German-language encyclopedic work, Poincaré could be treated as an essential figure in the mathematical construction of relativity.
+The contrast with the Teubner and Methuen collections is therefore striking: in those volumes Poincaré is absent, whereas in Pauli’s account he reappears at several structurally important points.

-The text also stands out for the extraordinary maturity of its author.
+The article also stands out for the extraordinary maturity of its author.
 At only twenty-one, Pauli displayed exceptional technical and conceptual mastery.
-He did not merely summarize existing literature: he organized it critically, consulting the sources himself and choosing to acknowledge contributions, such as those of Poincaré, that the German tradition had long downplayed.
-Its formal precision, analytical depth, and intellectual independence explain why this youthful article became a lasting reference, shaping the teaching and presentation of relativity for decades.
-An English translation of this work appeared in 1958 \cite{pauli-1958}, the same year as Pauli’s untimely death in Zurich.
+He did not merely summarize existing literature; he organized it critically, with a breadth and precision that made the article a lasting reference.
+Its formal clarity, analytical depth, and careful historical attributions explain why it shaped the teaching and presentation of relativity for decades.
+An English translation of this work appeared in 1958 \cite{pauli1958}, the year of Pauli’s death in Zurich.